kpn-iot/tiny-asset-tracker/README.md

 # Tiny Asset Tracker

+This repository is no longer maintained and has been replaced by the Test Endpoint destination (https://docs.kpnthings.com/kpn-things/building-blocks/destinations/test-endpoint)

 ## Disclaimer

 Note that this sample IoT web application is for testing purposes only and not a secure solution for processing data.